10thrangerregiment-dev/Aircraft-Systems/README.md

 Pressing `Shift+M` while the map's already open closes it.
 If you accidentally Esc-closed the map without confirming, the next `Shift+M` press picks itself back up cleanly — no need to re-toggle anything.

-#### Geolock — pin the camera to a spot
+#### AREA LOCK / GEOLOCK — pin the camera to a spot

 Put the reticle on a point in the world and press **`Shift+L`**.
-The TGP locks onto that world coordinate.
+The TGP locks onto that position.
 From now on, no matter how the helicopter maneuvers, the camera stays pointed at that exact spot.
 You can fly circles around it while the camera tracks.

 Press `Shift+L` again to release.
-The lock breaks cleanly — the camera doesn't suddenly jump back to nose-forward.
+The lock breaks in place.

-#### Auto-lock — set and forget
+#### POINT LOCK — Automatic, tracking lock

-If the reticle lingers on a lockable entity (a vehicle, mostly) for a full second, the TGP automatically locks onto it.
-Think of it as a softer version of geolock that follows the target rather than the ground.
-If the target gets destroyed, the lock breaks automatically.
+Orient the reticle onto a vehicle or person, hold it for half a second, and the camera will lock.
+You know it has locked when the "POINT" display pops up in your lock indicator area.
+> [!TIP]
+> The best practice is to aim center mass.
+If you know that you are aiming properly, move the camera around a bit to attempt to get a lock.
+Laterally moving targets are by far the hardest to lock.

 > [!NOTE]
 > Geolock and auto-lock can't both be on — picking one releases the other.

 #### Target slots — three points of memory